 Why your company’s HR department uses Myers-Briggs.

-Like horoscopes, the MBTI descriptions appear accurate because of the tendency for individuals to view generally flattering and sufficiently vague statements as highly accurate descriptions of themselves.
+The reason both horoscopes and the MBTI descriptions appear accurate is the Barnum Effect, the tendency for individuals to view generally flattering and sufficiently vague statements as highly accurate descriptions of themselves.

 Two spurious assumptions of the MBTI.

-One assumes that personality type is inborn and never changes.
-But did you know that half of the people who take the test again fall into a different category than they did the first time?
-Types that are supposed to never change over a lifetime do so in as little as 5 days.
+- One assumes that personality type is inborn and never changes.
+Most don’t know that half of the people who take the test again fall into a different category than they did the first time.
+Are you the same person today as you were as a middle schooler?
+Of course not.

 No middle ground.

-The biggest problem is that we are forced to choose one of only two options – Thinking and Feeling, for example.
+The biggest problem is that test takers are forced to choose one of only two options – thinking and feeling, for example.
 Those who choose 11 thinking and 9 feeling items are deemed to be exactly the same as those who choose 20 thinking and zero feeling items.
-This is more than unlikely.
+This is beyond unlikely.

 There is no scientific evidence that the MBTI measures anything of value.
-Many well-informed people agree it provides a ridiculously limited and simplified view of human personality, known to be a very complex concept.
+Many well-informed people agree it provides a ridiculously limited and simplified view of human personality, a concept known to be very complex – just like yours.